Meituan-AutoML/Twins/README.md

 #### Evaluation

-To evaluate the performance of Twins-SVT-L on ImageNet using one GPU.
+To evaluate the performance of Twins-SVT-L on ImageNet using one GPU, run

 ```python
 python main.py --eval --resume alt_gvt_large.pth  --model alt_gvt_large --data-path path_to_imagenet